 Dry Fork is a somewhat small town located in the state of Virginia.
 With a population of 7,190 people and two constituent neighborhoods, Dry Fork is the 96th largest community in Virginia.

 Unlike some towns, Dry Fork isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dry Fork are a mix of both white- and blue-collar jobs.
-Overall, Dry Fork is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dry Fork who work in sales jobs (13.58%), office and administrative support (11.72%), and management occupations (8.81%).
+Overall, Dry Fork is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Dry Fork who work in sales jobs (14.73%), office and administrative support (10.31%), and management occupations (7.70%).

-In terms of college education, Dry Fork is nearly on par with the US average for all cities of 21.84%: 17.46% of adults 25 and older in Dry Fork have a bachelor's degree or advanced degree.
+The percentage of adults in Dry Fork who are college-educated is close to the national average for all communities of 21.84%: 17.91% of the adults in Dry Fork have a bachelor's degree or advanced degree.

-The per capita income in Dry Fork in 2010 was $24,137, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $96,548 for a family of four.
+The per capita income in Dry Fork in 2018 was $31,892, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,568 for a family of four.
 However, Dry Fork contains both very wealthy and poor people as well.

 Dry Fork is a somewhat ethnically-diverse town.
 The people who call Dry Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dry Fork residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dry Fork include Irish, German, Scottish, and Italian.
+Important ancestries of people in Dry Fork include English, Irish, German, European, and Scottish.

 The most common language spoken in Dry Fork is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.